The pandemic has been unkind to everyone… regardless of circumstances.

-Your dad and I have also had to work from home since March, which hasn’t been easy.
+Your dad and I have also had to mostly work from home since March 2020, which hasn’t been easy.
 It’s put enormous pressure on us both, especially juggling your remote learning and trying to keep up with work.
 There are days when I feel like I’m winning.
 But, unfortunately, there are many more days when I feel like I’m failing at everything.
 The pressure we’re under is enormous.
 It’s been such a challenging time for us and for all working parents.
 Every day feels like we’re just trying to survive.

 We’ve had to take on many roles – one being that of your school teacher, which, I admit, is the hardest job of all.
 Whilst I’ve done my best, I know I’m not great at it.
 I’m not sure anyone can be good at it when they’re also trying to work full-time.
 I’m sorry for getting so frustrated with you both.
 I’m sorry for constantly asking you to be quiet.
 I’m sorry for always being on Zoom calls and not giving you the attention you crave and deserve.
 I’m sorry I’m so busy juggling everything, that I often don’t have time for all of the things you want me to be there for.

 But despite all of this, I’m so proud of you both.
 You’ve never complained… especially when you were told there were no more park visits, no more playgrounds, no more school, and so much more.
-Just like we adults had so much taken away, many of the routines you love and make you feel safe, and the opportunities for friends, learning and play were taken from you, too.
+Just like we adults had so much taken away, many of the routines you love and make you feel safe, and the opportunities for friends, learning, and play were taken from you, too.
 I think sometimes we forget that.
 But as hard as it is, your dad and I believe that this has been the most precious time ever for us as a family.
 It’s forced us to slow down, and we’ve shared so many beautiful moments together that we otherwise may not have.
 We now eat together every night, when before we would sometimes not arrive home until after 6pm.
 We take time out to regularly watch movies together on the couch and eat popcorn.
 We enjoy Sunday snuggles in bed.
 We love it when you make us a coffee.
 We’ve enjoyed music together, danced and laughed like never before.
-We also started a daily gratitude ritual together, which has become one of my favourite parts of the day.
+We also started a daily gratitude ritual together, which has become one of my favorite parts of the day.
 Hearing you talk about what you’re grateful for really reminds us of the simple things.